 Deciding to attend graduate school is very much like writing a paper.
 You need to consider the who, what, where, when, why, and how.
 Below are some tips to get you started.
-Consider attending the Career Center's Graduate School Planning workshop on Thursday October 12, 2017 from 12:45-1:45PM in the Viewing Room (Lower Level, Campus Center).
+Consider attending the Career Center's Graduate School Planning workshop on Tuesday, October 9, 2018 from 12:45-1:45PM in the Executive Meeting Room or on Thursday October 18, 2018 from 12:45-1:45PM in the Viewing Room (Lower Level, Campus Center).
 Appointments are strongly encouraged, and can be made by calling (856)225-6046.

 - Determine your rationale - Why are you pursuing an advanced degree?

 - Discover how graduate study will help you develop your abilities and achieve your goals.